Yellow Fever Vaccine

 Each yellow fever vaccine facility must be under the jurisdiction of an approved stamp holder.
 Use the same

-form to list up facilities where you or a Designated Provider intend to administer the vaccine.
+form to list the facilities where you or a Designated Provider intend to administer the vaccine.
 The Designated Providers you name may independently initiate Yellow Fever vaccination using your stamp.
+They may also indicate if a patient is exempted from receiving the vaccine.

 CDPH directly notifies Sanofi Pasteur when facilities are approved and have been listed on the CDC’s facility locator site; the vaccine will be shipped only to those sites.